|

 Both types can be used in form of in vitro cultures, which is the normal donor material when it is in virus-free condition.

 In vitro cultures are best usable after cold preculture.
 The basic method for cryopreservation envisaged here is vitrification.

-The principle consists in transferring small explants from shoot tips
+The principle consists in transferring small explants from shoot tips after dehydrating pretreatments into standardized

-after dehydrating pretreatments into standardized cryoprotective solutions, which allow the tissue water to undergo
+cryoprotective solutions, which allow the tissue water to undergo glass transition during fast drop down of the

-glass transition during fast drop down of the temperature.
-The basic process characterized above is conducted
+temperature.
+The basic process characterized above was conducted

 to regular auditing procedures, which became standard in the present laboratory practice.
+The safety-duplicated cryo-collection

 P1: Bulbil explants floating in PVS solution